hiemas-lerastad/Tes3mp-Scripts/README.md

   Install
   Save the scripts/custom/RunicEnchanting.lua as RunicEnchanting.lua inside your server/scripts/custom folder.
   Save the data/custom/REDataList.json as REDataList.json inside your server/data/custom folder.

-  Edits to customScripts.lua add : require("custom/RunicEnchanting")
+  To customScripts.lua add : require("custom/RunicEnchanting")

 - CareFreeLevelling

-  All Attributes hasve the option of +5 on level up
+  All Attributes have the option of +5 on level up

   Install
   Save the scripts/custom/CareFreeLevelling.lua as CareFreeLevelling.lua inside your server/scripts/custom folder.

-  Edits to customScripts.lua add : require("custom/CareFreeLevelling")
+  To customScripts.lua add : require("custom/CareFreeLevelling")